How to Start a Business in 15 Steps

 13. Set up an accounting system

-Having an accounting system in place will help you organize and keep a meticulous record of what you own and owe.
+Having a bookkeeping system in place will help you organize and keep a meticulous record of what you own and owe.
 With a bank account, you will be able to accept payments and pay your creditors.
 Depending on the type of business structure you choose, you might be required to set up a business bank account that’s separate from your personal one.

 You’ll also need to regulate your finances through budgeting and manage your income and expenses in order to pay your obligatory taxes.
 To learn how to do so, turn to this guide to small business accounting, which includes everything from creating financial statements to setting up payroll services.